Curaçao national football team: CONCACAF Gold Cup debut

 After a strong qualification campaign, Curaçao defeated host Martinique in the semi-finals of the 2017 edition of the Caribbean Cup with the score of 2–1.
 They met defending champions and six-time winners, Jamaica.
-Curaçao won their first ever Caribbean Cup by defeating Jamaica, again with the scoreline of 2–1 which see Curaçao qualified to their first ever CONCACAF Gold Cup.
-Curaçao was then drawn in Group C in the 2017 CONCACAF Gold Cup alongside Jamaica, El Salvador and Mexico but unfortunately, lost all of their group stage matches.
+Curaçao won its first ever Caribbean Cup by defeating Jamaica, again with the scoreline of 2–1, which saw Curaçao qualified to its first ever CONCACAF Gold Cup.
+Curaçao was then drawn in Group C in the 2017 CONCACAF Gold Cup alongside Jamaica, El Salvador and Mexico but lost all of its group stage matches.

 In the next edition of the 2019 CONCACAF Gold Cup, Curaçao was then drawn in Group C alongside El Salvador, Jamaica and Honduras.
-On 21 June 2019, Curaçao got their first win in the CONCACAF Gold Cup where Leandro Bacuna scored in a 1–0 win over Honduras.
-With a much needed win to qualified to the next round, Juriën Gaari scored a stoppage time goal against Jamaica in the last group stage fixtures which saw Curaçao finishing as runners-up in the group stage thus qualifying to the knockout stage.
+On 21 June 2019, Curaçao got its first win in the CONCACAF Gold Cup when Leandro Bacuna scored in a 1–0 win over Honduras.
+With a much needed win to qualify to the next round, Juriën Gaari scored a stoppage time goal against Jamaica in the last group stage fixtures which saw Curaçao finishing as runners-up in the group stage, thus qualifying to the knockout stage.
 In the quarter-finals, Curaçao then bowed out from the tournament after losing to United States.

 FIFA World Cup debut

-In November 2025, during the 2026 FIFA World Cup qualification, Curaçao drew 0–0 against Jamaica, making Curaçao the smallest nation by both population and area ever to qualify for the FIFA World Cup in history.
-Their manager, Dick Advocaat, might become the oldest manager in history to coach a team the during the FIFA World Cup.
+In November 2025, during the 2026 FIFA World Cup qualification, Curaçao drew 0–0 against Jamaica, making Curaçao the smallest nation by both population and area (only five weeks after Cape Verde had broken the area record) ever to qualify for the FIFA World Cup in history.
+On 23 February 2026, manager Dick Advocaat would resign as Curaçao's manager due to personal reasons regarding the health of his daughter.
+Subsequently, Fred Rutten was appointed as head coach ahead of the World Cup.
+On May 11, after his daughter's health improved, Advocaat returned to the national team.
+This was also due to disagreements between the national team's players and Advocaat's successor Fred Rutten as well as pressure from the national team's main sponsor, Dutch airline company Corendon.
+With his return, Advocaat will become the oldest manager in history to coach a team during the FIFA World Cup.

+Curaçao's first goal at a World Cup was scored by Livano Comenencia during their opener against Germany, which would eventually defeat the Blue Wave 7–1.
+In their second match, Curaçao earned their first-ever point at a World Cup in a 0–0 draw with Ecuador; Eloy Room finished one save short of Tim Howard's record for most saves in a World Cup match with 15, making him the first Curaçaoan player to be named Man of the Match in a World Cup contest.